 During a robotic laparoscopic cholecystectomy, surgeons make 3-4 small incisions.
 A tube with a miniature video camera is then inserted into the abdomen through one of the incisions.
-The surgeons are able to watch the video on the monitor even as they operate on the patient with surgical tools to remove the gallbladder.
+The surgeons are able to watch the video on the monitor as they operate on the patient with surgical tools to remove the gallbladder.
 Utilization of the robot may decrease the risk of bile duct injury as advanced laser technology helps to show the anatomy in a way not seen with traditional laparoscopy.
-After the surgical removal of the gallbladder, the incisions are sutured, and patient is taken to the recovery room.
+After removal of the gallbladder, the incisions are sutured, and the patient is taken to the recovery room.
 Given the obvious advantages, most patients opt for robotic cholecystectomy when it comes to gallbladder removal.

 Risks & Complications

 Although gallbladder removal is a safe procedure, like any surgical procedure, it involves a few risks and complications.
 They include injury to the bile duct, bleeding, infection, leakage of bile fluid, and bowel damage, but they are infrequent.
 To learn more about possible risks and complications, speak with the experts at DFW Bariatrics and General Surgery.